WICG/webcomponents/proposals/Scoped-Custom-Element-Registries.md

 This is accomplished by allowing user code to create multiple custom element registries and associate them with shadow roots that function as scopes for element creation and custom element definitions.
 Potentially custom elements created within a scope use the registry for that scope to perform upgrades.
 New element construction APIs are added to ShadowRoot to allow element creation to be associated with a scope.

+This proposal is focused on the MVP to provide encapsulation for element definitions, and it could be extended in the future if needed to provide more versatility.

 ### Why do developers need scoped custom element registries?

 It's quite common for web applications to contain libraries from multiple sources, whether from different teams, vendors, package managers, etc. These libraries must currently contend for the global shared resource that is the `CustomElementRegistry`.
 If more than one library (or more than one instance of a library) tries to define the same tag name, the application will fail.